Noon 10.7cm Radio Flux

 About Noon 10.7cm Radio Flux

-The 10.7 cm (2800 MHz) solar radio flux is a key indicator of solar activity.
-This measurement represents the solar radio emission at a wavelength of 10.7 centimeters (frequency of 2800 MHz) and is expressed in solar flux units (sfu).
+The 10.7 cm (2800 MHz) solar radio flux, also called F10.7, is a long-standing indicator of solar activity.
+It is measured in solar flux units (sfu).

 Solar Cycle Correlation

-The 10.7 cm radio flux (F10.7) closely follows the Sun's approximately 11-year solar cycle, making it an excellent indicator for tracking long-term solar activity trends.
+F10.7 closely follows the Sun’s roughly 11-year solar cycle, making it useful for tracking medium and long-term solar activity trends.